< Browse to Previous Essay | Browse to Next Essay >

 Under the Medicine Creek Treaty of 1854, the Sawamish of the South Sound were ordered to move to a reservation on Klah-Che-Min or Squaxin Island, four-and-a-half miles long and half a mile wide.
 During the Indian War of 1856-57, the island was used to confine hundreds of Indians suspected of warlike activities even though none of the Squaxins or Skokomish joined in the fighting.
 Squaxin Island had no drinking water and was practically untenable.
 Water had to be imported by canoe.
 By 1862, only about 50 people resided there.
 Other members of the tribe moved away for jobs in logging camps and in hop and berry fields.

-When tribal frustrations with the Stevens treaties exploded into war in 1854, the white settlers crowded into the Arcada Stockade -- Fort Skookum.
-The men formed a militia unit.
-But the Sawamish and Suquamish did not join the hostilities and the only recorded settler loss was Alfred Hall’s crop of potatoes.
+When tribal frustrations with the Stevens treaties exploded into war, the white settlers crowded into the Arcada Stockade -- Fort Skookum -- and the men formed a militia unit.
+But the Sawamish and Suquamish did not join the hostilities, and the only recorded settler loss was Alfred Hall’s crop of potatoes.

 For the first settlers, the dense stands of fir, hemlock, spruce, and cedar represented a barrier to settlement.
 The great trees had to be removed to make agriculture possible.
 In the early years, the Puget Sound country could not support itself with locally produced foodstuffs.
 But Californians paid cash for all the lumber the Puget Sound mills could cut.
 Loggers felled trees close to water so that they could be floated in rafts to mills.
 As the cleared land advanced, oxen and horses dragged the bucked logs over skid roads.
 Animal power limited operations to about one mile from the beach.